-There will be a webinar for each (We’ll negotiate workable dates).
+There will be a webinar for each project (We’ll negotiate workable dates).
 Every attendee will receive a £10 voucher and there’s another £15 voucher if an individual or school leader takes part in a recorded session.

 Complete the form or send us an email to express your interest in one or more of the above projects: